adhocteam/va-mobile-sampleweb/README.md

 This means that you very likely want to run your app locally on the default port 4001.

+# Database

+The database is used to store refresh tokens, which allows us to fetch api tokens without manually loggin in every time.
+The database schema can be found in schema.sql.
+To create the database, run:
+`heroku pg:psql DATABASE < schema.sql`

 # Running Locally

 ```